Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 ## Can Scrum work for you?
 The answer is, as always, "it depends".
 But it does not depend on anything you might hear advocates of scrum tell you.
-It depends on how senior the developers you have in your organisation are.
+It depends on how senior the developers you have in your organization are.
 If they know what they are doing and they take the parts of the process which add benefit to their workflow and increase their effectiveness through that adoption, the answer is a resounding yes!
 But that has nothing to do with Scrum and everything to do with the quality of the engineering.